sclkan/BSTInventory/README.txt

     - An interface for tree traversal algorithms

 resources/inventory_invalid_removal.txt
-    - An example of testing the boundary condition when removing an item that may not exist
+    - Inventory file to test the boundary condition when removing an item that may not exist

 resources/inventory_log.txt
-    - Inventory file to test for item addition and removal
+    - A general list to test for item addition and removal

 resources/inventory_short.txt
     - Short inventory file to test for removal of root node from LazySearchTree

 resources/inventory_test4.txt
-    - Additional file to thoroughly test the program
+    - Inventory file that first removes every node on a tree and adds new items afterward
+    - This rigorous test traverses the entire tree to ensure our removals are working properly and hard/soft inventories are accurately displayed

 resources/RUN.txt
     - console output of SuperMarket.java